 Law enforcement must do its job, but law enforcement also has discretion and must recognize that just because we may have legal dispensaries a person who grows cannabis in their home or has purchased cannabis from their neighbor for the last 20 years is not diverting it to children or harming themselves.
 This is not producing a scenario that is somehow more dangerous than the scenario of purchasing it from the dispensary.
 The only thing that’s lacking is the state getting its tax revenue.

 In my opinion, people who sell cannabis they’ve produced in their home should pay sales tax and test their cannabis.
 These should be part of the regulations so that law enforcement isn’t caught in a gray area.
 Instead, police can see that someone is growing cannabis and clarify if the owner has a permit for commercial or personal use.
 We have laws in place for things like this.
+And countries like Canada allow internet sales, and home delivery with few issues.
+Dash Dub, a Canada firm guarantees each purchase.
+It’s not rocket science people.

 I believe that eventually we’ll get to a place where cannabis can be regulated while also acknowledging that it’s very easy to grow a huge amount of cannabis in our homes.
 If we prevent people from being allowed to legally get rid of that cannabis then it will get diverted in other forms – toward places and youth where we don’t want it.